Max Kepler Player Props: Twins vs. Phillies

 Max Kepler At The Plate

-- Kepler has had an RBI in 31 games this season (35.6%), including 10 multi-RBI outings (11.5%).
-He has also driven home three or more of his team's runs in three contests.
+- In 36.4% of his games this season, Kepler has had at least one RBI.
+He's picked up more than one in 11.4% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.